Causal Feature Selection via Orthogonal Search: Introduction

 \subsection{Related work}

 The question of finding direct causal parents is also addressed in the literature as mediation analysis~\citep{baron1986moderator,hayes2017introduction,shrout2002mediation}.
-Several principled approaches have been proposed (relying for instance on Instrumental Variables (IVs)) \citep{angrist1995identification,angrist1996identification,bowden1990instrumental} to test for a single direct effect in the context of specific causal graphs.
-Extensions of the IV based approach to generalized IVs based approaches \citep{brito2012generalized,van2016searching} are the closest known result to discover direct causal parents.
+Several principled approaches have been proposed (relying, for instance, on Instrumental Variables (IVs)) \citep{angrist1995identification,angrist1996identification,bowden1990instrumental} to test for a single direct effect in the context of specific causal graphs.
+Extensions of the IV-based approach to generalized IVs-based approaches \citep{brito2012generalized,van2016searching} are the closest known result to discovering direct causal parents.
 However, no algorithm is provided in \cite{brito2012generalized} to identify the instrumental set.
 Subsequently, an algorithm is provided in \cite{van2016searching} for discovering the instrumental set in the simple setting where all the interactions are linear and the graph is acyclic.
-In contrast, our method allows non-linear interaction amongst the variables.
+In contrast, our method allows non-linear cyclic interaction amongst the variables.

 Several other works have also tried to address the problem of discovering causal features.
 The authors review work on causal feature selection in \cite{guyon2007causal}.
-More recent papers on causal feature selection have appeared since~\citep{cawley2008causal,paul2017feature,yu2018unified}, but none of those claims to recover all the direct causal parents asymptotically or non-asymptotically as we do in our case.
+More recent papers on causal feature selection have appeared since~\citep{cawley2008causal,paul2017feature,yu2018unified}, but none of those claims to recover all the direct causal parents asymptotically or non-asymptotically as we do in our case. \correctedbis{There has been another line of works on inferring causal relationships from observational data based on conditional independences, such as the $\mathrm{PC}$-algorithm, which can be used for more general causal inference purposes, at the expense of extra assumptions, such as faithfulness, allowing inference of the Markov equivalence class through testing iterative testing of d-separation statements \citep{MasSchJan19,pearl2009causality,spirtes2000causation}.} \correctedbis{In contrast, under our LDC, NFD and totally independent U assumptions, only a small subset of d-separation relationships are relevant, and further, these assumptions imply that the observed relevant conditional independences and associated d-separation are equivalent, so that a full set of faithfulness assumptions about conditioning sets besides $X_{-j}$ are not necessary.}